Somervell County License Hearing Guide

 What It Is

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.
+- Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether there was probable cause for your arrest and whether your BAC was at or above the legal limit (or whether you refused testing).

 How to Prepare

-- Consider Hiring a DUI Attorney: A qualified DUI attorney can represent you at the ALR hearing, present evidence on your behalf, and cross-examine the DPS's witnesses.
-Navigating the legal process can be complex, and an attorney can significantly improve your chances of a favorable outcome.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can guide you through the process, present evidence on your behalf, and cross-examine witnesses.

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, which allows you to drive for essential purposes like work, school, or medical appointments.
-(See details below).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for essential purposes (work, school, medical appointments).

 Hardship/Restricted License in Texas

-- What You Can Drive For: An occupational license typically allows you to drive to and from work, school, medical appointments, and essential household errands.
+- What You Can Drive For: A hardship license typically restricts you to driving for specific purposes, such as work, school, medical appointments, or essential household errands.

-- Costs and Application Process: The application process involves filing a petition with the court, providing proof of your need to drive, and obtaining a court order.
-There are associated court costs and application fees.
+- Costs and Application Process: The application process for a hardship license involves filing a petition with the court and providing documentation to support your need to drive.
+There may be associated fees.

 Getting Your License Back